Review of Adorablins, a cute goblin-themed tabletop RPG that fits in a tin!

 Spotlight and safety cards

-I use a safety “block” with my kid whenever we play a game (kiddo can grab the block when it’s necessary to pause the game), and having this tangible object at the table helps so much to both give an option for non-verbal expression when feelings are too big and to allow your players to feel in control.
+I use a safety “block” with my kid whenever we play a game (my kid can grab the block when it’s necessary to pause the game), and having this tangible object at the table helps so much to both give an option for non-verbal expression when feelings are too big and to allow your players to feel in control.

 Adorablins does this too – the tin includes a spotlight card to designate whose turn it is and a safety card to let players non-verbally pause the game when something makes them uncomfortable.
 We used both throughout the game.
-The safety card helped pause things when it was a little too scary for Dipper the goblin to climb down a skyscraper, and the spotlight card helped my child know that I was listening when it was difficult for kiddo to describe a difficult scene.
+The safety card helped pause things when it was a little too scary for Dipper the goblin to climb down a skyscraper, and the spotlight card helped my child know that I was listening when it was difficult for my kid to describe a difficult scene.

 Success, struggle, stuck!